Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 - `traditional_compatible`: the DSL-based expression router engine will be used under the hood.
 However, the router config interface will be the same as `traditional`, and expressions are automatically generated at router build time.
-The `expression` field on the `Route` object is not visible.
+The `expression` field on the `route` object is not visible.
 - `expressions`: the DSL-based expression router engine will be used under the hood.
-The traditional router config interface is still visible, and you can also write Router Expressions manually and provide them in the `expression` field on the `Route` object.
+The traditional router config interface is still visible, and you can also write router Expressions manually and provide them in the `expression` field on the `route` object.
-- `traditional`: the pre-3.0 Router engine will be used.
-The config interface will be the same as pre-3.0 Kong, and the `expression` field on the `Route` object is not visible.
+- `traditional`: the pre-3.0 router engine will be used.
+The config interface will be the same as pre-3.0 Kong, and the `expression` field on the `route` object is not visible.

 Deprecation warning: In Kong 3.0, `traditional` mode should be avoided and only